Yao-Xinchen/Meta-ROS-Doc/Writerside/topics/meta_ros.md

 ## Basic Info

 Created by Yao Xinchen, 2023/7/13. \
-Based on ROS2 Foxy. \
+Based on ROS2 Humble. \
 Tested on Nvidia Orin Nano, Ubuntu 20.04. \
 Used for RoboMaster Team Meta to control robots.